 The hard and fast rule is that the darker the grape, the more antioxidants and, therefore, the healthier it is.
 Green grapes are the least healthy of the different colored grapes, while black grapes are the healthiest.

 Red grapes contain anthocyanin in the skin and flavonoids, all of which have health benefits for your parrot.
-Black grapes contain the most antioxidants than any other grape and contain the highly beneficial compound of resveratrol.
+Black grapes contain more antioxidants than any other grape and contain the highly beneficial compound of resveratrol.

 How About the Seeds?